-Interest rates and closing costs will vary lender to lender.
-Some have lower rates, but higher fees.
+Interest rates and closing costs will vary from lender to lender.
+Some have lower rates but higher fees.

 So how do you compare loans to determine which one is the better deal?

-In this article we’re going to show you how to compare loan offers from multiple lenders so you will know which loan is best.
+This article shows you how to compare loan offers from multiple lenders to know which loan is best.

 Comparing Loan Quotes

 Because lenders charge different interest rates and lender fees, comparing the true cost of mortgage loans can be challenging.

 It’s easy to compare multiple loan offers using our loan comparison calculator.

 As an example, let’s say John is buying a $200,000 home and has a 10% down payment.
 He gets three quotes from three different mortgage lenders.

 - 1% origination fee